Your Cart ()

 According to the Federal Emergency Management Agency (FEMA), “A safe room is a hardened structure specifically designed to meet the FEMA safe room criteria and provide near-absolute protection in extreme weather events, including tornadoes and hurricanes."
 Expounding on this, safe room construction consists of concrete or heavy-duty steel and has a much thicker door.
 Safe rooms have insulation to keep the temperature inside at a livable level, so you stay warm during extreme cold and cool when it is hot outside.
 Safe Rooms also feature protection from radioactive fallout in case of an attack by nuclear weapons.
 Safe Rooms are the best option if you want to protect yourself above all other considerations and with absolute protection.

 On the other hand, The International Code Council (ICC) defines a “storm shelter” as a building or portions thereof that comply with the ICC/NSSA 500 Standard for the Design and Construction of Storm Shelters.
-As such, storm shelters take less time to construct as they are usually made of light materials such as metal or wood which can be assembled quickly.
+As such, storm shelters take less time to construct as they are usually made of light materials such as metal or wood, which can be assembled quickly.
 Storm underground shelter also does not offer many of the luxuries that prefabricated safe room offer, but they can protect from tornadoes, severe storms, and hurricanes.
-Installing a storm above ground shelter is a great option for homeowners who want to protect their belongings from the dangerous weather and stay safe.
+Installing a storm above-ground shelter is a great option for homeowners who want to protect their belongings from dangerous weather and stay safe.

 • Safe Rooms are made out of stronger materials than storm or tornado shelters, but they can be more expensive and take longer to build.